Oracles-llm/.github/ISSUE_TEMPLATE/task_discussion.md

 ---
 name: Task / Discussion
 about: Define tasks, research topics, or start a discussion related to the project.
-title: "[TASK/DISCUSSION]"
+title: '[TASK/DISCUSSION]'
+labels:
-labels: discussion
+  - discussion
-assignees: ''
+assignees: '[Name of the assignees]'
 ---

 ## Task / Topic